nwutils/nw-builder/README.md

 });
 ```

-During development you can run NW.js with `run`:
+To run NW.js in dev mode:
 ```js
 nw.run().then(function () {
    console.log('all done!');